lola-tech/handbook/content/index.md

 The following are examples of breaches of company policy, which could lead to formal disciplinary action.

-**Minor breaches**: unintentional breach of the company's policies and procedures.
+**Minor breaches**: Unintentional breach of the company's policies and procedures.
 Poor job performance is also classed as a minor breach.\
-**Serious breaches**: abusive behaviour; unauthorised absenteeism; intentional breach of company rules; negligence resulting in minor loss, damage or injury; failure to comply with a lawful and reasonable instruction; irresponsibility in relation to the company's employees or activities; or improper behaviour, whether or not within working hours, which the company reasonably considers to be detrimental to or conflicting with the interests of the company or its employees.\
+**Serious breaches**: Abusive behaviour; unauthorised absenteeism; intentional breach of company rules; negligence resulting in minor loss, damage or injury; failure to comply with a lawful and reasonable instruction; irresponsibility in relation to the company's employees or activities; or improper behaviour, whether or not within working hours, which the company reasonably considers to be detrimental to or conflicting with the interests of the company or its employees.\
-**Gross misconduct**: negligence resulting in serious loss, damage, or injury; assault or attempted assault; discrimination or harassment, theft; dishonesty; malicious damage to property; wilful disregard of duties or of instructions relating to employment; deliberate and serious breach of confidence relating to the company or the company's business; the misuse of confidential information obtained in the course of the employee's employment; falsification of records; conviction of a criminal charge.
+**Gross misconduct**: Negligence resulting in serious loss, damage, or injury; assault or attempted assault; discrimination or harassment, theft; dishonesty; malicious damage to property; wilful disregard of duties or of instructions relating to employment; deliberate and serious breach of confidence relating to the company or the company's business; the misuse of confidential information obtained in the course of the employee's employment; falsification of records; conviction of a criminal charge.

 ### 💰 Compensation